ai-chem/nanoMINER/README.md

-# LLM for nanozyme activity knowledge distillation
+# nanoMINER: Multimodal Information Extraction for Nanomaterials

 This repository contains a cutting-edge multi-agent system that integrates large language models with multimodal analysis to extract crucial information on nanomaterials from research articles.